 Vanderbilt's Role in Washington

 As one of the nation's top research universities, Vanderbilt University plays an important role in the federal process.
 Both as a recipient of federal grant money, and as an expert provider of cutting-edge research and analysis, Vanderbilt's voice is vital to the consideration of national policy issues.
-Among the many topics on which the Office of Federal Relations focuses are higher education policy; student aid; international student access; funding for research in science, engineering and the humanities; healthcare; tax issues and intellectual property issues.
+Among the many topics on which the Office of Federal Relations focuses are higher education policy; student aid; international student access; funding for research in science, engineering and the humanities; tax issues and intellectual property issues.

 Much of our effort, therefore, involves direct contact with the Congress and Executive Branch on legislative and regulatory matters.
 We make officials aware of Vanderbilt's expertise in key areas of concern and, whenever appropriate, advocate positions that advance the interests of Vanderbilt and the broader higher education community.
 We often work in tandem with other research universities and play a leadership role in numerous national associations and coalitions that address these issues.